Sure Dividend

 For AbbVie, its biggest risk is the competition about to hit its flagship drug Humira, a multi-purpose drug that is used to treat rheumatoid arthritis, plaque psoriasis, Crohn’s disease, ulcerative colitis, and more.

-Fortunately, the company prepared for the loss of patent exclusivity on Humira, by investing heavily in new products as well as acquisitions to boost its growth.
-For example, AbbVie has seen strong growth from two of its oncology drugs, Imbruvica and Venclexta.
+Going forward, AbbVie expects to return to growth from its expanded portfolio.
+The company prepared for the loss of patent exclusivity on Humira, by investing heavily in new products as well as acquisitions to boost its growth.

-Rinvoq and Skyrizi are two additional products that represent long-term growth catalysts.
-These immunology drugs are used to treat similar indications relative to Humira, but promise better efficiency and fewer side effects:
+For example, Rinvoq and Skyrizi are two additional products that represent long-term growth catalysts.

 Source: Investor Presentation